Knighton910/NodeAuth-app/README.md

-Want to update npm packages & add another feature to this
+Want to update npm packages & add another feature to this and update this app as a whole.